 Director of Communications: Promotes and maintains communications, written and electronic between the Board and DaytonDefense members and between DaytonDefense, government agencies, and Dayton community organizations.
 The Director of Communications is responsible for the administration of the DaytonDefense web site and administration of other written and oral dissemination of news and information including DaytonDefense events announcements.
 The Director will ensure that the Association is ably represented on social media and other new media outlets as they become available.
 The Director of Communications will oversee the IT administration of the Association’s web sites, databases, social media sites, and other digital presences.
 The Director will chair a Communications Committee that will assist in the execution of these functions.
-The Director will develop (or update) a Communications Committee roles and responsibilities document that outlines the needs and opportunities for committee members that year.
-This document will be posted to the DaytonDefense web site no later than the Feb board meeting.

 Director of Membership: Leads programs related to member and sponsor services.
 Leads outreach and recruitment activities for new members and sponsors.
 Administers, in collaboration with the Director of Communications, the member and sponsor directory database; produces membership and sponsor reports for the President and Board as needed.
 Regularly polls members for their opinions and represents member viewpoints to the Board.
 Chairs a Membership Committee that will assist in the execution of these functions.
 At a minimum, the Membership Committee will include the following roles: Small Business Outreach, Large Business Outreach, Community Member Outreach, and Member and Sponsor Administration.
 The Director will develop (or update) a Membership Committee roles and responsibilities document that outlines the needs and opportunities for committee members that year.
-This document will be posted to the DaytonDefense web site no later than the Feb board meeting.
+This document will be posted to the DaytonDefense web site no later than the February board meeting each year.

 Director of Strategic Programs: Provides leadership to the organization for strategic programs and initiatives as directed by the President.
 In this capacity, chairs the Strategic Programs Committee.
 This is the forward-looking, “research arm” of the Association which is responsible for determining where the Association should be headed in the future.
 This function will serve as an incubator for new events and new types of interactions with members.
 This function will also lead outreach activities to other groups and associations and forge new collaborations.
-Workforce development and educational programs will also be managed by Strategic Programs.
-The Strategic Programs Committee will be chaired by the Director and will have a variable membership depending upon the strategic programs of interest at the time, although workforce development and partnerships are expected to be standing committee members.
+The Strategic Programs Committee will be chaired by the Director and will have a variable membership depending upon the strategic programs of interest at the time.
 The Director will develop (or update) a Strategic Programs Committee roles and responsibilities document that outlines the needs and opportunities for committee members that year.
-This document will be posted to the DaytonDefense web site no later than the Feb board meeting.
+This document will be posted to the DaytonDefense web site no later than the February board meeting each year.